Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 Uniform shirts must be purchased from the Interlochen Scholarshop.
 All other items are available at the Scholarshop but may be purchased elsewhere.

-Belts (boys only): color-coded by age division
+Belts: Color-coded by age division

-- junior, navy blue
+• Junior, navy blue

-Socks (girls only): color-coded by age division
+Socks: Color-coded by age division

-- junior, navy blue
+• Junior, navy blue

 Does attendance at Interlochen Arts Camp improve my child's chances at being accepted to Interlochen Arts Academy or their choice of college?

 There are no formal arrangements between Interlochen Arts Camp and other educational institutions to provide preferential admission to students who have attended Interlochen summer programs.
-However, there are many opportunities for students to interact with instructors and admissions representatives from colleges, conservatories and the Arts Academy.
+However, there are many opportunities for students to interact with instructors and admissions representatives from colleges, conservatories, and the Arts Academy.
 More than 100 colleges and universities take part in a college fair on campus each summer.

 What if my child becomes ill?